 Part I of this article, "Pre-Deal Tactics", discussed the initial methods and deal memorandum that could be employed by an English language publisher licensing translation rights to a foreign publisher.
-In this article I will discuss some of the key terms that will need to be discussed and agreed upon by the parties before a licensing agreement can be successfully concluded.
+This article discusses some of the key terms that will need to be discussed and agreed upon by the parties before a licensing agreement can be successfully concluded.

 As with any type of subsidiary rights deal, the governing principles in a foreign rights deal are normally the financial terms however, there could also be other important issues that will need to be considered.
 Although the primary objective for the English Language Publisher may be "how much can I get" this may not always be the controlling factor.
 Therefore, at the conclusion of the negotiations, if either party is not satisfied with the final terms that have been offered and negotiated, then the best advice for the dissatisfied party may be to turn down the deal.

 The purpose of this article is not to discuss or elaborate upon all possible foreign rights deal points and their permutations but instead to provide an overview that should assist a publisher in negotiating this type of deal.
 It must also be recognized that every foreign country has its own particular market characteristics that will come into play when negotiating a licensing agreement.